hyluvavu/thesis-project-an-aiops-system/README.md

 ## Chaos Mesh

-Chaos Mesh is used for anomaly injection.
+Chaos Mesh is used for anomaly injection with the aim to test the performance of our AIOps system.
 Installation details can be found at [Chaos Mesh website](https://chaos-mesh.org/).

 **Add Helm Repo and Update:**
 ```bash